Annual Homeowners Meeting - November 15th

-The annual Estates of Shady Hollow Homeowners Association Meeting is at 6:30 on Thursday October 20th at Bailey Middle School.
-If we have a quorum the Meeting agenda: Welcome, Introductions, and Opening Comments, Treasurers Report, Nominations for Board Candidates, Introduction by Board Nominess/Candidates, General Election - Voting on Board Members, Solicitation for ACC Members and Announcement of Voting Results.
+The annual Estates of Shady Hollow Homeowners Association Meeting is at 6:30 on Thursday November 15th at Bailey Middle School.
+The Meeting agenda: Welcome, Introductions, and Opening Comments, Treasurers Report, Nominations for Board Candidates, Introduction by Board Nominess/Candidates, General Election - Voting on Board Members, Solicitation for ACC Members and Announcement of Voting Results.
+A quorum is 51% of the homeowners.
+The attendance at the November meeting according to our Bylaws will constitute a quorum regardless of the number of homeowners present.
 Please join us for our annual meeting.

 Fight the Bite